-Violations include, but are not limited to, decisions made that can place the school, staff or children at risk of negative impacts to safety, business, finances, legal, or other similar issues.
+Violations include, but are not limited to, decisions made that can place the school, staff or children at risk of negative impacts to safety, business, finances, le gal, or other similar issues.
 Off duty conduct that harms the school's interests or reputation in the community or negatively impacts the work day, may jeopardize continued employment with DELC.
+This also applies to choices made when babysitting for famili es off the clock, going to family birthday parties, and interacting with DELC families (current or alumni) off school property.